Latest update: 11.06.2025 | by Lili

 Table of contents

-g, ng and cc
+g, ng, and cc

-Top Level Domains, or TLDs are the last few letters in the domain name that come after the dot.
-Currently there are ca.1500 TLDs in the world.
+Top Level Domains, or TLDs, are the last few letters in the domain name that come after the dot.
+Currently, there are ca.1500 TLDs in the world.
 These can be categorized according to their age and “location”.

-Generic, or gTLDs aren’t tied to a specific location in the world.
+Generic, or gTLDs, aren’t tied to a specific location in the world.
 These include .com, .net, .gov, and so on.
 In contrast, country TLDs (ccTLDs) are linked to a specific country, like .de to Germany, .uk to the United Kingdom, .in to India, or .fr to France.

 ngTLDs include combinations like .icu, .top, or even .online.
-According to the ICANN’s ngTLD policy, organizations anywhere in the world can apply for their own TLD.
+According to ICANN’s ngTLD policy, organizations anywhere in the world can apply for their own TLD.
 Thanks to this, there are currently over 1,200 ngTLDs in use.

-TLD results of 2021
+TLD ranking of 2021

 According to the latest survey of W3Techs, the ten most widely used TLDs are .com (52.2%), .ru (5.9%), .org (4.4%), .net (3.3%), .ir (1.9%), .in (1.7%) .uk (1.6%), .au (1.6%) .ua (1.3%) and .de (1.2%).